rohanxavier33/artExplorer/README.md

 5. You can adjust the number of retrieved images and refine searches using sidebar settings.

-🎨 Project Overview: Art Style Clustering with Unsupervised Learning
+🎨 Project Overview: Art Exploration with Unsupervised Learning
 ====================================================================

 **1️⃣ Introduction**
 --------------------

-This project applies **unsupervised learning** to group artworks by style.
+This project applies **unsupervised learning** to group artworks and facilitate exploration of artistic siblings, by find hidden connections between your uploaded artwork and others across styles, colors, themes, and eras!
 We use **deep learning** for feature extraction, **dimensionality reduction** to improve clustering accuracy, and an **interactive app** as a real-world application.

 ### **Objectives**